MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_TimeSplitMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag, start timestamp and duration.

+#### Office.Android.DocsUI.PaywallControl.PreSignInFRE

+*[This event was previously named Office.DocsUI.PaywallControl.PreSignInFRE.]*

+This is critical usage telemetry for the upsell in the First Run Experience for unsigned users.
+This event captures the first-run sign-in metrics.
+The data will be used to infer insights for the pre sign-in and understand if the user is continuing to the next stage in the user flow.

+The following fields are collected:

+- **EventDate** - Timestamp of the event occurrence

+- **FunnelPoint** - Enumerator to indicate where user is in this experiment funnel.
+The enumerator will tell if user sees the treatment and drops off or not.

+- **SessionID** - Globally Unique Identifier to connect events by session

 #### Office.Android.DocsUI.PaywallControl.SkuChooserToggled

 Usage telemetry to view how many times user switches between different SKUs before attempting a purchase.
 Used to understand usage of the SKU chooser and optimize the in app purchase experience in future versions.